mmistakes/minimal-mistakes/_posts/2022-09-18-so_youre_a_project_student.md

 #### Python

-Python is a powerful high-level programming language, widely used in bioinformatics and computational biology.
+Python is a high-level programming language, widely used in bioinformatics and computational biology.
 Python is the _lingua franca_ of the group and we encourage students to code in Python to enable remixing and modular reuse of their work.

 If you are just starting out with Python, we recommend using the cross-platform Anaconda distribution.
 This provides a powerful package manager that will make your life much easier.
 The Bioconda packages contain nearly all the bioinformatics tools you could need and work within Anaconda.